-Above / Fishing opportunities abound from stocked ponds at May Watts Park and Commissioners Park to fishing piers along the Riverwalk… Enjoy hearing advice for anglers as it’s often shared from one generation to the next.
+Above / Fishing opportunities abound from stocked ponds at May Watts Park and Commissioners Park to fishing piers along the Riverwalk… Enjoy listening to advice for anglers as it’s often shared from one generation to the next.
 (PN Photo)

 UPDATE, Aug.
 2, 2018 / Lake Osborne offers a shoreline for fishing, too, where anglers seek their catch by day and just before dusk.
 Posted signs say the limit is six bass.